 Remove the front wheels and completely disassemble the stock brake system down to the bare spindles.
-Save the Original Equipment Manufacturer (OEM) spindle nuts, nut locks (if any), and the steering arm bolts and nuts.
+Save the Original Equipment Manufacturer (OEM) spindle nuts and nut locks (if any).

-•Remove any nicks or burrs on the spindle mount faces that may interfere with the installation of the new brake components.

-•Clean and de-grease the spindles and saved components.
+- •Remove any nicks or burrs on the spindle mount faces that may interfere with the installation of the new brake components. - •Clean and de-grease the spindles and saved components.

-Assembly Instructions (numbers in parenthesis refer to the parts list, on the preceding page and Figure 1): CAUTION: All mounting bolts must fully engage clinch nuts.
+Assembly Instructions (numbers in parenthesis refer to the parts list and Figure 1 on the preceding pages): CAUTION: All mounting bolts must fully engage clinch nuts.
 Be sure to check that all bolts are either flush or protruding through flanged side of clinch nut after shimming, Figure 3.